SC-1130/azure-network-protocols/README.md

 <p>
 </p>
 <p>
-An Azure Resource Group was created to organize all lab resources.
+An Azure Resource Group was created.
 Within this resource group, both Linux and Windows Virtual Machines were deployed to support the environment.
 Secure access to the Windows Virtual Machine was established using Remote Desktop.
 After connecting to the VM, Wireshark was installed to enable network traffic analysis and packet inspection.
 </p>
 <br />